Makhlouf questions extent of bricks-and-mortar retail post-Covid

 Changing consumer habits due to the Covid-19 pandemic leave a “question mark” over the extent to which bricks and mortar retail will exist after the public health crisis has passed, Central Bank governor Gabriel Makhlouf has said.

-Mr Makhlouf, speaking at a Grant Thornton “leaders lounge event” on Tuesday, was fielding questions in relation to the effect the pandemic might have on property.
+Mr Makhlouf, speaking at a Grant Thornton event on Tuesday, was fielding questions on the effect the pandemic might have on property.

 “My gut feeling is that we will still have a need for offices,” he said.
 “There may be a difference in the amount of space we need in those offices, although paradoxically, the old offices where people are crammed together may not be socially acceptable in the future.